opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 The Preview Settings dialog lets you define the resolution, range, step and shrink of the preview frames.
 Settings are the following:

-- Output Camera sets which camera, among the ones defined in the scene, has to be used to set the resolution and preview the animation.
+- **Output Camera:** sets which camera, among the ones defined in the scene, has to be used to set the resolution and preview the animation.

-- Use Sub-camera if activated uses the sub-camera defined for the selected camera in the preview frames (see  :ref:`Previewing Frames in the Viewer <previewing_frames_in_the_viewer>`  ).

-- From Frame and To Frame set the frame range of the scene to preview; by default these values refer to the whole scene length.
+- **Frame Start:** and **End:** set the frame range of the scene to preview; by default these values refer to the whole scene length.

-- Step sets the step for the rendered sequence; for example if it is two, one frame each two will be rendered.
+- **Step:** sets the step for the rendered sequence; for example if it is two, one frame each two will be rendered.

-- Shrink sets the reduction value of the previewed sequence resolution; for example if it is two, one pixel each two will be rendered, thus resulting in previewed frames having half of the original output camera resolution.
+- **Shrink:** sets the reduction value for the previewed sequence resolution; for example if it is 2, one pixel each two will be rendered, thus resulting in previewed frames having half of the original output camera resolution.

-- Apply Shrink to Main Viewer if activated uses the shrink value set in the preview settings to the preview mode of the viewer as well (see  :ref:`Previewing Frames in the Viewer <previewing_frames_in_the_viewer>`  ).
+- **Apply Shrink to Main Viewer** if activated uses the shrink value set in the preview settings to the preview mode of the viewer as well (see  :ref:`Previewing Frames in the Viewer <previewing_frames_in_the_viewer>`  ).

-- Resample Balance controls the resample that is used when images are scaled or rotated.
+- **Resample Balance:** controls the resample that is used when images are scaled or rotated.
 In scenes where images are strongly resampled, for instance when their size changes dramatically, the final rendering may appear slightly out of focus.
 By balancing the resample you can give some sharpness back to the rendered frames.

-Options are: Standard, Improved, High.
+There are several options to choose from.
+Originally Toonz provided three options: Standard, Improved, High.
 The higher the balance chosen, the longer the time needed for rendering the output.
+Now OpenToonz also provides several other standard resampling filters that could help improve the final results in a wider range of situations.

-- Channel Width sets the color depth for rendered images; choices are 8 bit, resulting in 32 bit images, and 16 bit, resulting in 64 bit images.
+- **Channel Width:** sets the color depth for rendered images; choices are 8 bit or 16 bit per color channel.

-- Dedicated CPUs sets, in case your computer has multiple CPUs, how many processors will be assigned to the previewing process.
+- **Dedicated CPUs:** sets, in case your computer has multiple CPUs, how many processors will be assigned to the previewing process.
 Setting the value to All will generate a number of rendering threads equal to the number of processors, thus speeding up the previewing process.
 However it is suggested to use the Half or Single values if the scene to preview is very complex, because the higher the dedicated CPUs, the more the memory required to perform the preview.

-- Render Tile allows the preview of very complex scenes whose frames will be computed in tiles that are automatically stitched to create the final preview: the smaller the size of the tile, the longer the preview process.
+- **Render Tile:** allows the preview of very complex scenes whose frames will be computed in tiles that are automatically stitched to create the final preview: the smaller the size of the tile, the longer the preview process.
 Setting the value to Medium or Small will allow the preview of very high resolution outputs of very complex scenes, that otherwise may fail to be previewed; setting the value to None may prevent some artifacts that the tile stitching may generate.
 In most of the cases the Large value will do the work, because it is not slower than the None option, and yet is able to preview complex scenes.

+- **Use Sub-camera**, when activated, uses the sub-camera defined for the selected camera in the preview frames (see  :ref:`Previewing Frames in the Viewer <previewing_frames_in_the_viewer>`  ).

 .. tip:: **To set the scene preview settings:**